tonyechen/leetcode-notes/notes.md

 ---
 A greedy algorithm is an approach for solving a problem by selecting the best option available at the moment.
 It doesn't worry whether the current best result willl bring the overall optimal result.

-It works in a top-down approach and nevever reverses the earlier decision even if the choice is wrong.
+It works in a top-down approach and never reverses the earlier decision even if the choice is wrong.
 1. Greedy Choice Property
     - an optimal solution to the problem can be found by choosing the bets choice at each step without reconsidering the previous teps once chosen, the peoblem can be solved using a greedy approach
 2. Optimal Substrucutre